gjn/homefield/site/src/index.md

 description: The Packers haul in the Vikings
 ---

+Predictions for this week: 12-2

+Overall in 2015 season: 107-53

-Here's your week 11 rankings:
+Here's your rankings after week 11 of 2015: